-- · approximately \$2.1 million in increased stock-based compensation expenses; - · approximately \$1.5 million in increased employee related expenses, resulting from an increase in the size of our workforce: - approximately \$1.0 million in increased professional service fees, including consultant and external legal costs; and - approximately \$0.6 million in increased other expenses including facility-related expenses.
+- approximately \$3.1 million in increased stock-based compensation expenses; - approximately \$1.7 million in increased employee related expenses due to an increase in the size of our workforce; - · approximately \$0.5 million in increased professional services; and - · approximately \$0.4 million in increased other expenses including facility-related expenses.

-This increase was partially offset by an approximate \$2.9 million decrease in external intellectual property legal and patent-related fees associated with patents and patent applications licensed to us, including expenses associated with the prosecution and maintenance of such patents and patent applications.
+This increase was partially offset by an approximate \$2.0 million decrease in intellectual property legal and patent related fees associated with patents and patent applications, including expenses associated with the prosecution and maintenance of such patents and patent applications, which was primarily due to the fact that our in-licensors had additional legal costs during the nine months ended September 30, 2016 due to the nationalization of certain patent applications and preparing for the U.S. patent interference proceeding.